• Skip to primary navigation

 Can I substitute coconut flour with almond flour?

-Coconut flour is a very unique flour, and unfortunately, cannot be substituted.
+Coconut flour is unique and, unfortunately, cannot be substituted.

 Does the brand of coconut four matter?

 Yes, not all coconut flours are made the same!
 I recommend using Bob's Red Mill, Besti, or Arrowhead Mills Coconut Flour.
-If you choose to use another brand, make sure the texture is thick, soft, and fluffy.
+If you use another brand, ensure the texture is thick, soft, and fluffy.
 Not grainy.
-Otherwise, the cake will turn out too wet and be heavy.
+Otherwise, the cake will turn out too wet and will be heavy.

 Ingredients